Among the year's oddest stories, animal tales were top dogs

 But at least two cat owners may have wished their pets went missing.
 In California, a family feline terrorized two women, trapping them in a bedroom for hours and forcing them to call police.
 In Florida, a tabby held its owner captive, and the woman later admitted she may have stepped on the animal, prompting the outburst.

-A solution to bad feline behaviour was suggested by a story about a 120-pound Burmese python found lurking in the Florida underbrush, likely solving the mystery of what happened to all the disappearing cats in the neighbourhood.
+A solution to bad feline behavior was suggested by a story about a 120-pound Burmese python found lurking in the Florida underbrush, likely solving the mystery of what happened to all the disappearing cats in the neighborhood.

 "It's the answer to so many questions," said Pamela Dinola, who lost five of her seven cats.